Introducing the Overtired Series - examining what being overtired looks like in littles and how to stop it from happening.

 10. Experiences early wake-ups (before 6 AM) multiple times a week

 When you read this, would overtired really come to mind?
 Honestly, I look at this list and could be fooled into thinking that I have a very easily bored, high energy, demanding child on my hands, and them being overtired wouldn't even begin to enter my mind.
 That is where the confusion happens.

 Kids don't exhibit tired signs the same way we do.
 Their bodies instead go into overdrive because they don't want to miss what is happening around them.
 Unfortunately, this creates confusion for parents and drives up stress and drama when the topic of going to bed arises.

 Each sign of overtiredness will be addressed: going into more detail of what each one looks like, why it is a sign of being overtired in a child, and how to head it off at the pass.
 Be sure to check back if you recognize your child doing any of these things and learn how to help them from being overtired.

-If you recognize your littles one in the list of typical signs and don't want to wait to make changes now, just click here and set up your free 15 minute consultation to learn how I can help get your child away from the overtired stage and move into the well-rested stage.
+If you recognize your littles one in the list of typical signs and don't want to wait to make changes now, set up your free 15 minute sleep evaluation to learn how I can help get your child away from the overtired stage and move into the well-rested stage.
 Talk soon!

 I am a Pediatric Sleep Consultant who works with families to help them resolve their littles' sleep issues.
 As a mom of two littles herself, Katie has walked in the shoes of her clients and is passionate about helping them re-discover peaceful sleeps in their own homes.